cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

     Editor.Message.send('builder', 'open-devtools');
     ```

-    You can extend this message method to suit your needs.
-For example, you can catch errors in the code you write to build the plugin, and automatically open DevTools once there is an exception or something like that.
+    `Editor.Message` can be extended to suit additional needs.
+For example, developers can catch errors in the code written to build the plugin, and automatically open DevTools once there is an exception or something like that.